DataDog/documentation/content/en/developers/marketplace/_index.md

     - Run time: Recommendation of 60 seconds or less
     - Description: 300 characters maximum
   - Do not upload your video to your pull request.
 Instead, send a copy of your video (or a download link) to marketplace@datadog.com.
 Our team will respond with a `vimeo_link` that you can add to your manifest.json file to include the video in your listing.
-* You can display up to 8 images (7 if you're including a video) on your Marketplace tile in the media carousel.
+* You can display up to 8 images (7 if you're including a video) on your tile in the media carousel.
   - Images must meet the following requirements to display in the media carousel:
     - File type: .jpg or .png
     - File size: ~500 KB per image, with a max of 1 MB per image